Agave geminiflora (Tagl.) Ker Gawl.

 Twin Flowered Agave

-Agave geminiflora is an architectural succulent with leaves that cascade from the center of the plant and form a dense rounded rosette.
-The leaves are narrow, dark green, unarmed, and very flexible.
-Rosete grows up to 3 feet (90 cm) tall with an equal diameter.
-When the rosette mature, it produces flowers arranged in pairs on an unbranched spike that rises to 10 feet (3 m).
+Agave geminiflora is an architectural succulent with narrow dark green leaves that cascade from the center of the plant, forming a dense rosette.
+The leaves are unarmed, stiff, but very flexible, up to 24 inches (60 cm) long and up to 0.3 inches (0.8 cm) wide.
+Rosete grows up to 3 feet (90 cm) tall and is nearly equal in diameter.
+When the rosette matures, it produces flowers arranged in pairs on an unbranched spike that rises to 10 feet (3 m).
+The flowers are greenish, flushed with red or purple, and up to 2 inches (5 cm) long.

 How to Grow and Care